wohaco/despace/venus.md

 **Table.** [Dependency between the complexity, price and science impact ❐](f/aob/venus/cps_dependency.odt).
 • A swamp of each position basically adds +1 ‑ +2 to complexity and science impact.
-• A long ‑lived option for a lander basically adds +2 to complexity and +1 to science impact.
+• A long‑lived option for a lander basically adds +2 to complexity and +1 to science impact.
-• Powered (p.) — means an SC can change direction despite of outer forces.
+• Variable altitude‑latitude (v.a.‑l) — means an SC can change direction despite of outer forces.

 ![](f/aob/venus/cps_dependency.png)